Koopman-informed recurrent neural networks: Model details and comparison

+The implementation of our Koopman-informed RNNs was done in Python since the key tools for the algorithm already exist as Python libraries.
 The algorithm requires the ability to sample weights and biases, thus we used the Python library \texttt{swimnetworks} by \citet{bolager-2023}.
 Furthermore, we were able to alleviate the approximation of the Koopman operator, in the uncontrolled as well as controlled setting using some functionalities from the Python library \texttt{datafold} by \citet{lehmberg-2020}.
-Sampled RNNs have only a few hyperparameters: the number of nodes in the hidden layer, the activation function of the hidden layer, and a cutoff for small singular values in the least-squares solver.
-We often refer to the singular value cutoff hyperparameter as the regularization rate.

-In the case of a sampled RNN with time delay, additional hyperparameters are the number of time delays and the number of PCA components, if used.
-Sampled RNNs do not only have a low fit time but also a short hyperparameter tuning since there are only a few degrees of freedom.
+KIRNNs have only a few hyperparameters: the number of nodes in the hidden layer, the activation function of the hidden layer, and a cutoff for small singular values in the least-squares solver.
+We refer to the singular value cutoff hyperparameter as the regularization rate.
+In the case of a KIRNN with time delay, additional hyperparameters are the number of time delays and the number of PCA components, if used.
+KIRNNs do not only have a low fit time but also a short hyperparameter tuning since there are only a few degrees of freedom.
 Thus, our newly proposed method offers efficiency beyond the short training time.

-We empirically investigated the scaling of sampled RNNs as a function of the number of neurons.
-Similarly, as for the other results, we perform five runs and report the average as well as the minimum and maximum; the results can be seen in \Cref{fig:ablation_fit_times}.
-These are results for a dataset of fixed size, where we would expect that the only change in computation is the least-squares solver and additional samples of weights and biases.

-In addition, we investigated the effect of increasing the number of neurons on training and validation performance.
-Results from five runs are shown in \Cref{fig:ablation_MSE_errors}.
-We notice that the errors decrease up to a certain number of neurons and stagnate afterwards.

-The Van der Pol experiment from \Cref{sec:simple_ODE} was used as one of the first prototypes of our method.
-Our initial experiments used a smaller dataset than the one described in \Cref{sec:app_experiments}, namely with very short trajectories consisting of only three time steps.
-The sampled RNN was able to learn the full dynamics from this data.
-However, it was not possible to train the gradient-based shPLRNN with such a dataset; thus, we used longer trajectories to be able to compare our method with others.
+The Van der Pol experiment from \Cref{sec:simple_ODE} is one of the simplest demonstrations of the KIRNN.
+Our initial experiments used a smaller training dataset than the one described in \Cref{sec:simple_ODE}, with very short trajectories consisting of only three time steps.
+Wit KIRNN, we were able to approximate the dynamics from this data very well.
+However, it was not possible to train the gradient-based shPLRNN with such a dataset; thus, we used longer trajectories to be able to compare our method with it.
 The final choice of hyperparameters for the hyperparameters is given in \Cref{tab:hyperparameters_sampled_RNN}.